timb15/Full-Stack-React-App/client/README.md

 ## Tech-Degree Project 10
 # Full-Stack App

-Going for exceeds expectations.

 # Steps to run the app:

-1. Open a terminal and go to the api directory.
-Once in the  api directory enter npm start to start up the api.
+1. Open a terminal and navigate to the api directory.

+2.Type npm install.

-2.Open another terminal and navigate to the client directory.
-Enter npm start to run the app.
+3.Type npm start to start the API.

+4. Navigate to client directory.

+5. Type npm install

+6.Type npm start.
 App will run on localhost:3000